thingstelemetry/laravel-traccar/docs/devices/get-for-user.md

   Enum representing device category/type.
 - `attributes` → [`DeviceAttributesData`](./../reference/dto/device-attributes-data)
   Typed DTO for device attributes.

-## Permissions
-- Standard users: Only allowed to call this with their own `userId`.
-- Admins/Managers: May fetch devices for any `userId`.

 ## Important Links
 - [Traccar Fetch a list of Devices](https://www.traccar.org/api-reference/#tag/Device/paths/~1devices/get)